 Species such as B. integrifolia, B. spinulosa and B. marginata are an Australian woody evergreen plant that can be found as a tall tree, or in a low growing prostrate form.

 Flowers form as a cylindrical form, dense and very colorful.
 Flowers range from yellow through to dark purple.
-B. integrifolia and B. spinulosa (picture right) are popular species readily available for sale from Australian Banksia Nurseries.
+B. integrifolia and B. spinulosa (picture right) are popular species readily available for sale from specialist Australian Plant Nurseries.

 The Western Australian Banksias.